pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 1. Put blacklistMsg back into the Profile Schema and refactored the Whitelist Schema.
 2. Added functionality to remove a follower.
 3. Added ability to leave someone's whitelist and get your own whitelist.

+## Thirty-second Commit

+1. Removed leaveWhitelist route.
+Instead made it so when you unfollow a user, you leave they're whitelist.
+2. Added functionality to tell if we're whitelisted to a profile when getting it.